Creating a Budget

 To do this, sum up your total spending — debit, credit, bill payments, and cash — over the past 12 months.
 Spending can be seasonal and inconsistent so don’t just use a few months.
-Don’t include savings in this tally.
+Don’t include savings and income tax payments in this tally.
 Divide by 12 and this is your starting point for your actual monthly spending.

 2. Determine your monthly net income.

-4. Once you have your savings goal, pay yourself first.
+4. Once you have your savings target, pay yourself first.

 Transfer your savings goal into a savings account at the beginning of the month.
 If you wait until the end of the month, the money won’t be there.
 Use a payroll deduction or an automatic debit to make these transfers — you want the money out of your checking account before you’re tempted to spend it.

 Managing to a budget is a process — set a target, review results, adjust, and repeat next month.
 If you don’t measure what you’re doing, you have little chance of succeeding.
 Don’t fret about month to month variations as spending can be lumpy — e.g., heating bills, travel, insurance, and medical expenses aren’t consistent every month — and you’ll have some good months and some bad ones.
 Instead look at trends and average spending over a longer period of time.